-Master of Sports Certificate: A special certificate is presented to all senior student-athletes who have participated in the same sport for four years of high school.
-All award recipients earn the right to wear an honor medal at graduation ceremonies in June.
-Medals may be purchased in the Athletic Office.
+Master of Sports Certificate

+A special certificate is presented to all senior student-athletes who have participated in the same sport for four years of high school.

 Senior Athlete of the Year Award: An outstanding female and male athlete will receive this award at the conclusion of the school year at PVHS Awards Night.
 The athlete must be a senior, must have competed in at least two sports and consideration is given to academic accomplishments and personal integrity in addition to other criteria.